The time to complete all questions is 120 minutes.

 - Click on submit

-The judge's response should appear a few moments later.
+The judge's response should appear a few moments later on your

 http://www.cs.yorku.ca/acm/contest/